Skip to main content

 Who can participate?

-Everyone can participate in an internship as long as they have completed one prior semester of 4960R and have a GPA of 3.0.
-There are no specific pre-requisite courses, however, some companies might expect you to have completed a certain course before starting work, some may require that you shadow in the company before they will allow you to work there for credit, and others may have no special requirement at all.
-It is possible for students to start working in an internship as early as their sophomore year.
+Everyone can participate in an internship if they have completed one prior semester of 4960R and hold a GPA of 3.0.
+There are no specific pre-requisite courses, however, some companies may prefer you have some lab experience, or you to have completed a certain course, or shadow in the company before starting work.
+Others may have no special requirements at all.

 How do I contact a company regarding an internship?

-Once you have found a company you are interested in, reach out to them.
+Once you have found a company, reach out to them.
 When you contact a company about internship opportunities (preferably by email), be succinct and formal in your message:

 Dear Mark Smith,